 Question 7:

 A Cox regression comparison of the instantaneous risk of death (hazard) between the high and low LDL groups yields a hazard ratio of 0.7179.
 There is no evidence that these instantaneous risks are different (p-value of 0.227).
-A 95% confidence interval suggests the true hazard ratio is between 0.4193 and 1.229.Question 8:
+A 95% confidence interval suggests the true hazard ratio is between 0.4193 and 1.229.

+5/5 for performing an appropriate analysis

+3/5 for reporting the association appropriately

+No interpretation of CI(-1)

+Did not report whether the p-valu is two-sided or one-sided(-1)

+Total: 8/10

+Question 8:

 To answer the question about an association between mortality and serum LDL, a priori I would have chosen to look at the hazard ratio, as it is the most efficient in the sense that we need not lose information by categorizing participants into those who died and those who did not die within five years.
 We are able the more precise measurements of time to death (or censoring).

+Choose appropriate analysis (4)

+Performed analysis that are valid (2)

+Mention about losing information by dichotomizing a continuous variable (2)

+Total: 8/10